-No action is being taken for the foreseeable future as work will only be feasible when private sector grant is available for a fully comprehensive tenement improvement (CTI) scheme.
-Co-owners are either unwilling or unable to fund their share of the cost of these works.
+No action is being taken or is likely to be taken for the foreseeable future.
+Work is only feasible when private sector grant is available for a comprehensive tenement improvement scheme.
+Co-owners are either unable or unwilling to fund their share of the cost of having the necessary work carried out.